|Trail Features:||Scenic Lake, Waterfall|

-Although this is a very touristy attraction, and likely the most popular hike in the Glenwood Springs area, it’s still an extremely tough hike.
-In addition to a very steep climb of more than a thousand feet in a little over a mile, most of the trail travels over some very rocky terrain.
+Although this is a very touristy attraction, and likely the most popular hike in the Glenwood Springs area, it's still an extremely tough hike.
+In addition to a very steep climb of more than a thousand feet in just over a mile, most of the trail travels over some very rough terrain.

 The trail climbs up the narrow Deadhorse Creek Canyon.
 Depending on your point of view, the route is shaded, which makes the hike a little more tolerable on a hot summer day.
-However, if you wanted a view of the rocky canyon, the tree cover mostly prevents that.
+However, if you wanted a panoramic view of the rugged canyon, the tree cover mostly prevents that.

 Roughly 1.2 miles from the parking area you'll pass a small log trail shelter.
 I'm not exactly sure what its purpose is, other than as a place to seek refuge in case of a downpour or a sudden storm.

 On the far side of the lake is Bridal Veil Falls, which in conjunction with the lake, offers a fairly unique scene.
 The crystal clear, turquoise colored lake is incredibly beautiful.
 It appears to be about 10 to 15 feet deep, and allows visitors to see right down to the bottom.
 The waterfalls feeding the lake are absolutely gorgeous.
 Look closely and you may be able to see small trout swimming in the lake.
-Above water, be on the lookout for dippers and Black swifts buzzing above the lake, or near the falls.
+Above water, be on the lookout for American dippers near the falls, or black swifts buzzing around above the lake.
 Both the lake and falls support a rare wetland ecosystem, which includes hanging gardens.